rehierl/node-tree-outliner/1-1-relations/_todo.md

 <!-- ======================================================================= -->
-# TODOs
+# TODO

-a connex partial order is total
+* a connex partial order is total